llvm/llvm-project/llvm/docs/LangRef.rst

     surrounding subobject.
   - If it's ``true``, ``llvm.objectsize`` returns the size of the whole object.

-- If non-zero, the sixth and seventh arguments encode the size and offset information, respectively, of the original subobject's layout and is used when the fifth argument is ``false``.
+- If non-zero, the sixth argument encodes the size information, respectively, of the original subobject's layout and is used when the fifth argument is ``false``.
-- The seventh argument encodes the offset information of the original subobject's layout and is used when the fifth argument is ``false``.

-The second, third, fourth, fifth, sixth, and seventh arguments accept only constants.
+The second, third, fourth, fifth, and sixth arguments accept only constants.

 Semantics:
 """"""""""